Beamer

 Published: Reading time: ~ 4 min.
 Comments: 0

-Despite the external easiness, cricket is considered not quite a safe sport.
-There is a reason that cricketers use helmets in the game.
-At the amateur level, people do not play with a professional ball, but most often use a tennis ball, which is lighter.
+Despite the external easiness, cricket is not considered a particularly safe sport.
+There is a reason cricketers wear helmets on the field.
+At the amateur level, players typically play with a professional ball, which is lighter and safer than the professional cricket ball.
 Athletes experience the greatest risks when bowlers throw.
-One of the unpleasant ones is the beamer.
-With it, the ball passes at the level between the waist and the batsman’s head.
+One of the most dangerous deliveries is the beamer in cricket — a ball that reaches the batsman at or above waist height without bouncing.

-Why do players perform beamer, having information about its danger?
+Why do players perform beamer in cricket despite knowing the risks?
 The fact is that such a throw is not always made intentionally.
-Most often, such actions can be seen from young players who have not yet fully developed their technique.
+Most often, such actions can be seen from young players who haven’t yet mastered control.
 Sometimes throwing players bowl a yorker which goes askew.
 Sometimes bowlers are hindered by a wet ball or sweaty hands.
-In a fit of struggle, players may not wipe the ball from moisture properly.
-And if there is a fine rain, then everything becomes even more difficult.
+In the heat of competition, players might forget to properly dry the ball, and in light rain, the situation becomes even more challenging.

 Technically, it is more difficult for a bowler to control high throws than low ones.
-In turn, the batsman can expect the ball to hit the wicket and therefore may not pick up the flight of the ball and may be struck by it.
-Law 41.7 prescribes how the umpires should act in such episodes.
-In test matches for beamer, the umpire punishes the player with no-ball and issues a warning.
+Meanwhile, the batsman expecting the ball to hit the wicket may misread the beamer and get hit.
+To manage such situations, Law 41.7 outlines the umpire’s responsibilities.
+In Test matches, a beamer results in a no-ball and a formal warning.
 In the One Day International and Twenty20 International cricket formats, the umpire indicates a free hit and also issues a warning.
 Repeated violations of this rule can lead to the suspension of a cricketer for the end of an innings or even a match.

-In cricket, there is also a similar type of strike – bouncer.
+There’s a similar type of delivery in cricket called a bouncer.
 In this case, the bowler can legally send the ball towards the opponent’s head.
-Why is this strike legal, unlike beamer?
-It is believed that the bouncer is much easier for a batsman to reflect because in this case, the ball flies along the same trajectory.
+Why is this strike legal, unlike beamer in cricket?
+The key difference is trajectory—a bouncer is easier to anticipate and defend because it follows a predictable path.

 • Waqar Younis from Pakistan was disqualified at the World Cup in 2003.
 In the 49th over of the match against the Australian national team, Younis twice made a dangerous throw towards Andrew Symonds.
 Umpire Clive Lloyd, after consulting with his assistants, decided to remove the player before the end of the game.
-“The first one slipped from my hand and he [Shepherd] warned me, and then it happened again and that is why I couldn’t bowl my last few ball.
-I did apologize to Simmo [Symonds], you should ask him,” Waqar Younis explained the incident.
+Younis later explained: “The first one slipped from my hand and [the umpire] warned me.
+Then it happened again, so I couldn’t bowl my last few balls.
+I did apologize to Simmo [Symonds], you should ask him.”
 It should be noted that the disqualification did not affect further participation in the tournament.
 Andrew Symonds accepted the opponent’s apology, although he admitted that he was very angry during the game.
 Now Waqar Younis is the coach of the Pakistan national team.

-For sure, strict punishments for beamer appeared in cricket after several cases when players died on the field due to strong hits of the ball in the head.
+For sure, strict penalties for a beamer in cricket appeared after several cases when players died on the field due to strong hits of the ball in the head.

 Nisha Bhavani